the-infinality/kong/README.md

 `packages/terminal` - cli app for interacting with kong at runtime

-`packages/web` - gqphql api and runtime dash
+`packages/web` - graphql api and runtime dashboard

 ## Architecture